5-Star Nursing Home

 2. View the inspiring Veterans' Memorial and artillery exhibit on the grounds of the historic Potter County courthouse in Gettysburg.

-4. See the historic round barn that sits a few miles off the main road north of Gettysburg.
+3. See Sloat's historic round barn that sits a few miles off the main road north of Gettysburg.

-5. Tour the magnificent Cathedral of the Prairies at Hoven, SD, twenty miles away - crowns the landscape with its twin spires.
+4. Tour the magnificent Cathedral on the Prairie at Hoven, SD, twenty miles away - crowns the landscape with its twin spires.

-7. Tour bandleader Lawrence Welk’s family home at Strasburg, ND.
+5. Tour bandleader Lawrence Welk’s family home at Strasburg, ND (80 miles).

-8. View Oscar Howe’s ten murals painted on the walls of Mobridge’s city auditorium as a WPA project in 1942.
+6. View Oscar Howe’s ten murals painted on the walls of Mobridge’s city auditorium as a WPA project in 1942 (60 miles).

-11. Enjoy Aberdeen's Storybook Land built in remembrance of Aberdonian L. Frank Baum, author of The Wonderful Wizard of Oz.
+8. Enjoy Aberdeen's Storybook Land built in remembrance of Aberdonian L. Frank Baum, author of The Wonderful Wizard of Oz (100 miles).

 EDUCATION

-** The system supports an excellent school library, Internet parent portal, an online encyclopedia, and a delicious lunch and breakfast program.
+** The system supports an excellent school library, Internet parent portal, an online encyclopedia, champion sports teams, and a delicious lunch and breakfast program.

 ** It is rated a Distinguished School